karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 _Firstly_, we now set `player_vel.x` when the left or right arrow is held, we do not add or subtract to it.
 If none of them is held, then we set `player_ve.x` to zero.
 This makes sense if you think about it, we want the speed to be 400 pixels per second when we hold one of the arrow keys, but it should be zero when we do not hold any of them.

 _Secondly_, before this we've used `+=` to add to variables that contain a single number.
-However, both `player_pos` and `player_vel` are Vector2, i.e. they contain two numbers.
-In Odin the math operators such as `+`, `+=`, `*`, `-` etc all work on both single numbers, but they also work on _arrays_ of numbers, given that the two arrays are of the same length.
+However, both `player_pos` and `player_vel` are `Vector2`, i.e. they contain two numbers.
+In Odin the math operators such as `+`, `+=`, `*`, `-` etc all work on both single numbers, but they also work on _arrays_ of numbers, given that the two arrays contain the same number of things.
 What's an _array_?
 It's essentially a list of things.
-A Vector2 is an array of size 2 that contains decimal numbers.
+A `Vector2` is an array of size 2 that contains decimal numbers.
 We'll look more at arrays later.

 _Thirdly_, we now only multiply by `rl.GetFrameTime()` in one place.
-We multiply the whole `player_vel` by this, giving us how far the player should move considering how long time our previous frame took.
+We multiply the whole `player_vel` by this, giving us how far the player should move this frame.

 Now, let's add the jumping.
 Just before the line `player_pos += player_vel * rl.GetFrameTime()`, add this: